 These signs and symptoms may indicate croup — inflammation of the larynx and the airway just beneath it.
 Although croup can usually be treated at home, severe symptoms require medical attention.
-These symptoms also can indicate epiglottitis, an inflammation of the tissue that acts as a lid to cover the windpipe (trachea), which can be life-threatening for children and adults.
+These symptoms can also indicate epiglottitis, an inflammation of the tissue that acts as a lid (epiglottis) to cover the windpipe (trachea), which can be life-threatening for children and adults.

 Most cases of laryngitis are temporary and improve after the underlying cause gets better.
 Causes of acute laryngitis include:

 - Viral infections similar to those that cause a cold